 “Of course I do!
 Why wouldn’t I?” is the typical response you may hear from CEOs, managers, and entrepreneurs to a question like this.

-Many people believe that so long as they remain positive and give their employees an insurmountable amount of perks, then they most definitely have a growth mindset—having a growth mindset takes a lot more than that, and it’s even more difficult to attain (and keep intact).
+Many people believe that so long as they remain positive and give their employees an insurmountable amount of perks, then they most definitely have an abundance mindset—having an abundance mindset takes a lot more than that, and it’s even more difficult to attain (and keep intact).

-So you thought having a growth mindset meant having a positive outlook, being “open minded,” and giving your employees a break from time to time?
+So you thought having an abundance mindset meant having a positive outlook, being “open minded,” and giving your employees a break from time to time?
 Think again.
 That’s what Professor of Psychology Carol Dweck from Stanford University call a “false growth mindset.”

 In fact, you can still be someone with a “fixed mindset”—someone who believes their capabilities and skills are fixed and unchanged—and be positive, flexible, and open minded at the same time.
-Someone with a growth mindset, in actuality, is a person who grabs at every opportunity and improve their skills and develop themselves both personally and professionally.
+Someone with an abundance mindset, in actuality, is a person who grabs at every opportunity and improve their skills and develop themselves both personally and professionally.

-If you’re still finding it hard to wrap your head around those concepts, here’s a list of traits and signs that a person—or you—have truly developed a growth mindset.
+If you’re still finding it hard to wrap your head around those concepts, here’s a list of traits and signs that a person—or you—have truly developed an abundance mindset.

 You’re willing to learn as you go (and fail as you go)

-The one key trait of those with a growth mindset is that they’re always willing to fail and learn from their mistakes.
+The one key trait of those with an abundance mindset is that they’re always willing to fail and learn from their mistakes.

 Of course, this can’t happen until you learn to accept that failure in business is inevitable, and you can’t learn and grow as a person or company if you fail to take risks in fear of looking like failure in front of your employees, your competitors, or yourself.
 In a fast-paced world like this, risk-taking is a non-negotiable that every leader must learn to be comfortable with.